donox/sst_static/support/admin_pages/import_wp.md

 **db.sql** (or modify the code with a different name).
 From a terminal, **cd** back to the normal site (this is to get access to plugins).
 Run **nikola wp_db_fix** which will take several seconds and should report several changes.
 You can **cd** back to **new_site**.
-It will create a file **db2.sql** also in the support directory containing the modified file.
+It will create a file **db_out.sql** also in the support directory containing the modified file.
 You may remove them from the support directory when done.

 #### Use Datagrip to Import the WP DB File
 This creates the pics.csv file used by convert_shortcodes to map WP picture ID's to Nikola pathnames.
 1. Open DataGrip and create a new schema ('s3' in this example).
 2. In a console run the statement: **use s3;**
 3. Right click on the schema in the database tree on the left and select **Run SQL Script**